lobsterhandz/E-commerce-APP/ecommerce-backend/README.md

 ## Contact
 For any issues or inquiries, please contact [josemurillo82@gmail.com].

-## Notes
+## Notes & improvements
+Version: v6.12.0- stable
-- add local db(sqlite) for testing enviorments to avoid accidental  up prodution data
+- added local db(sqlite) for testing enviorments to avoid accidental change/loss to prodution data.
--
+- Use simple cache(local) if Redis not setup.
+- can select config class (test,development, production) from your enviorment variable.
+- Github Actions will run conftest and test_enpoints before a succesfull push (ci-cd)